1RaY-1/check-ip/README.md

 Open PowerShell with Admin permissions in this folder and type:

-- `Set-ExecutionPolicy RemoteSigned` (this is in case to execute powershell script without any problems)
+- `Set-ExecutionPolicy RemoteSigned` (this is to execute powershell script without any problems)
 - `.\install-windows.ps1`

 **If you are facing problems with install script, it's not a big deal, just do this:**